ltrzesniewski/pcre-net/src/PCRE/doc/html/README.txt

 README file for PCRE2 (Perl-compatible regular expression library)
 ------------------------------------------------------------------

-PCRE2 is a re-working of the original PCRE library to provide an entirely new API.
+PCRE2 is a re-working of the original PCRE1 library to provide an entirely new API.
+Since its initial release in 2015, there has been further development of the code and it now differs from PCRE1 in more than just the API.
+There are new features and the internals have been improved.
 The latest release of PCRE2 is always available in three alternative formats from:

   ftp://ftp.csx.cam.ac.uk/pub/software/programming/pcre/pcre2-xxx.tar.gz
   ftp://ftp.csx.cam.ac.uk/pub/software/programming/pcre/pcre2-xxx.tar.bz2